cakeng/ASPEN/README.md

 ![NeurIPS23_ASPEN_Poster_Small.png](./NeurIPS23_ASPEN_Poster_Small.png)

+You can downloade additional materials (Posters, Presentation Slides, Graphics) used in this project from my [homepage](https://www.cakeng.info/home).

 ---

+## Usage Instructions

 In this repository, we included three simple usage examples of the ASPEN system, which were provided in the supplementary material of the NeurIPS'23 submission.